How much is an emergency vet appointment?

 What it usually means is that most vets keep some appointment time free each day during their opening hours so they can prioritise any emergencies that come in.
 Then when they’re closed overnight or at weekends they'll either:

-• Run a skeletal staff on a rota overnight at the practice
+Run a reduced staff on a rota overnight at the practice

 Emergency vet costs around the UK

-Our research found that the average cost of an emergency vet appointment in the UK is now £200.
+Like other veterinary treatments like neutering and vaccinations, the price of out of hours vet care has gone up.
+Our research found that the average cost of an emergency vet appointment in the UK is now £253.34 - that’s a 27% increase since 2022.

 This is for the basic consultation cost to see a vet during the night.